 job, Bob.
 I think I can offer much and be a great asset to you and York.
 The lifters need inspiration and motivation and I believe I can work with you to create this atmosphere in York.
 When the lifters beat a path to your door then you've no problem in developing a world championship team!
 I believe a national coach position was created some time ago by either the AAU or Olympic Committee.
-If I can achieve this position and work for York at the same time your position and title as Father of American Weightlifting will be further enhanced.61

-Somewhat out of touch on another hemisphere, Tommy was probably unaware that Hoffman's ego had moved to softball and powerlifting as a result of his disenchantment with Olympic lifters and that his health was deteriorating.62
+If I can achieve this position and work for York at the same time your position and title as Father of American Weightlifting will be further enhanced.61 sphere, Tommy was probably unaware that Hoffman's ego had moved to softball and powerlifting as a result of his disenchantment with Olympic lifters and that his health was deteriorating.62